Minestrone Soup and Pantry Raids

 I add beef broth and round out the flavor with some Italian herbs and a bay leaf.
 Two kinds of beans and some diced tomatoes make this minestrone soup recipe extra hearty and healthy.

 The pot of minestrone soup simmers while I boil my pasta (I do this separately so that the pasta doesn’t soak up all of my delicious broth).
 I keep a lot of different pasta shapes and odds-and-ends for this soup—my favorites are orzo, ditalini, and acini, but just about anything will do.
 By the time I drain my pasta and add it to the pot, the soup is done.

-I love to sprinkle some fresh parsley on the finished minestrone soup, but fresh herbs are not something I usually have on hand after a vacation, and it’s not a deal-breaker if you don’t have any.
+I love to sprinkle some fresh parsley on the finished minestrone soup.
+However, fresh herbs are not something I usually have on hand after a vacation.
+It’s not a deal-breaker if you don’t have any.
 Definitely grate some Parmesan cheese (or, better yet, use a vegetable peeler and make Parmesan shavings!).
 Crusty bread is also nice, but again, not a deal-breaker.

 Minestrone Soup: vegetarian option

 This minestrone soup easily becomes vegetarian by simply subbing vegetable broth for beef broth and using a vegetarian substitute for fish sauce, like this one from Cook’s Illustrated (or, substitute liquid aminos—OR, just skip the fish sauce altogether).
 Also be sure to use a vegetarian-friendly cheese for serving.
 (Did you know?
 In order for a cheese to be called “Parmesan,” it must be made with animal rennet.
 Whole Foods and many other retailers sell “Parmesan-like” cheeses that are vegetarian and will work just fine).